vfxpro99/usd-build-club/Readme.md

 branch may not yet be in a buildable state.

 Prereqs:
- 1. Install Python and Pip
+ 1. Install Python 2.7 and Pip.
+When using the python.msi installer, installing pip, and putting Python in %PATH% are both options that should be selected.
  1. pip install PySide
  1. pip install pyd (unclear if this is necessary or not)
  1. pip install pyopengl (required for usdview)